 Our city of Waxahachie has continued to grow along with the rapid population growth being experienced in the greater Dallas-Fort Worth Metroplex and Texas overall.
 Although growth has been good for our local economy, growth has also brought with it more drivers on our roads.
 The average commute time to work for residents of Waxahachie has increase to almost a half hour, and traffic in our town and up I-35 has grown.

 Unfortunately, additional drivers and traffic on the road also means more car accidents.
 According to TxDOT a traffic crash occurred every 57 seconds in 2021.
 While there are a lot of minor fender-benders, many of these accidents are severe, with 191,102 people being injured in Texas car accidents in 2021.
 If you or a loved one has been the victim of a car accident, our Waxahachie car accident lawyers at Thompson Law are here to help.
+Call our accident lawyers today for a FREE CONSULATION!

 The most common causes of car accidents reported by the Waxahachie Police Department in 2021 were: